Press

 Who are the current band members?

 Ian Anderson, on flute, vocals and acoustic guitar.
-Florian Opahle on Electric guitar.
+Jack Clark on Electric guitar.
 Scott Hammond on drums.
 John O’Hara on keyboards and David Goodier on bass.
-With the additional vocal and theatrical input of Ryan O’Donnell on stage.

 Why have there been so many changes in line-up over the years?